Cat found alive in rubble 9 days after deadly tornadoes tore through Kentucky - NewsBreak

 The noise was stifled and he couldn’t locate Madix immediately so he called some employees who came to help search.
 Soon after, they found the cat in a hole beneath the rubble.

 “It was just an incredible feeling to put him in my arms,” Gibson said.
-“If cats actually have nine lives, he probably used up about eight of them in that nine-day period.”Rep. Mary Scanlon carjacked in Philadelphia park
+“If cats actually have nine lives, he probably used up about eight of them in that nine-day period.”Kansas Vietnam veteran creates poetry to honor fellow servicemen who suffer

 Other than being very hungry and thirsty, Madix was unscathed.
 Gibson said he took Madix home, where he will live out the rest of his days as a house cat.